 11. Summarize the nature of major local, statewide, regional, and/or national partnerships and projects and the role that the CMP has played or is playing in them to achieve and/or complement CMP goals.

-Protection of Natural Resources/Coastal Habitat (16 USC §1452 (2)(A))
+Section II: Protection of Natural Resources/Coastal Habitat (16 USC §1452 (2)(A))

 In a total of five pages or less: